agiledigital/poet-slack-bot/README.md

 <img width="400" alt="sayhi" src="https://cloud.githubusercontent.com/assets/20938140/25305387/a01f953c-27bd-11e7-97d3-e881e8b76f55.png">

-   2. POET is now able to fetch four types of information of project from JIRA:
+   2. POET is now able to fetch five types of information of project from JIRA:

        1. To know the description of a ticket, there are various question forms the users can ask the bot.
 The example below shows the query about the description of a ticket, for example, POET-45, which is a ticket in POET project.